patriciadeboer/myjourney2code/readme.md

 *********************************

-Starting November 24, I will take the 100 Days of Code challenge.
+Starting December 1, I will take the 100 Days of Code challenge.
 This is where I'll store my progress.
-Until then I will take a few online courses to get familiar with coding again.
+For the past month, I've been practicing to rebuild my coding knowledge (It's been a few years when I was actively coding).
 By the end of the year, I hope to apply to coding school.
 Fingers cross I get in!

 Name: Patricia de Boer